 To learn more, review the Update Basemap Gallery blog.

 For each retired workflow in this release, its supporting documentation has also been retired.

 When accessing a retired documentation topic in a browser, you may encounter a 404 message.
 When this occurs, you can typically revert back to a prior version of the topic, where it still exists.

 To revert a retired page back to a prior version, update the /latest or /<version number> portion of the URL with a prior version number and try again.
 For example, the page below has been removed at 11.0 as describes a workflow to publish from ArcMap:

-To find the latest applicable version, replace /latest in the URL with a prior version number where it is still supported, like this:
+To find the latest applicable version, replace /latest in the URL with a prior version number where it is still supported:

 If you have questions about a retired topic or want more information about existing topics, you can submit feedback to the documentation team, either through the Feedback on this topic link on each page or the 404 page.

 Windows Server 2012 is no longer supported with ArcGIS Enterprise.
 For additional details regarding supported operating systems, see System requirements topics.

 In most cases, ArcGIS Enterprise 10.9.1 includes the workflows and apps that have been retired at this release along with their recommended alternative.
 When upgrading to 10.9.1, you can use migration tooling and transition apps to their next generation alternatives at your own pace.
 Once you've made this transition, you can upgrade to ArcGIS Enterprise 11.1.

 ArcGIS Enterprise 10.9 introduced migration tooling to help migrate ArcMap based runtime services to the ArcGIS Pro-based runtime.
 These migration tools were expanded upon in the 10.9.1 release.